agarreta/we-uct/solver_scripts/README.md

 Each script is to be placed in the folder from where one would run the soler (default directories are listed below).
 Two reasons for operating like this are:
 1) Not all solvers have a python API but nevertheless are easily callable from the terminal.
 This allows to use any solver which is currently working on the system.
-2) For tose that do, calling the solver directly with our python interpreter produced all sorts of unexpected behaviors.
+2) For tose that do have a python API, calling the solver directly with our python interpreter produced all sorts of unexpected behaviors.